 Before you ever make an important decision, what do you do?
 I know that I generally talk it through with people I trust.
 I might not follow what they say exactly, but just having a conversation can help me clear my mind and see things in new ways.
-Same goes with investing.
+The same goes with investing.

-That’s what Public is all about.
+That’s what Public

 Users can see where people are putting their money, and have transparent and constructive discussions with people from different backgrounds.

 Similar to Venmo, Public has a social feed that shows recently verified transactions in a feed format.
-(Verified meaning that each post is tied to an actual transaction in the app, an investment or sale.)
+(Verified meaning that each post is tied to an actual transaction in the app, an investment, or sale.)

 For example, Dylan Cooper invested in Boeing: